microsoft/BotFramework-WebChat/packages/embed/README.md

 In order to test your local build, you can use Fiddler to modify the traffic to serve the Gemini page locally.

-Append the following code in FiddlerScript `OnBeforeRequest` function.
+Append the following code in the FiddlerScript `OnBeforeRequest` function.

 ```js
 if (oSession.uriContains('https://webchat.botframework.com/embed/your-bot-id/gemini')) {